munificent/craftinginterpreters/book/local-variables.md

 ^title Local Variables
 ^part A Bytecode Virtual Machine

+> Our memory is a more perfect world than the universe: it gives back life to
+> those who no longer exist.
+> <cite>Guy de Maupassant</cite>

 The [last chapter][] introduced variables to clox, but only of the <span name="global">global</span> variety.
 In this chapter, we'll extend that to support blocks, block scope, and local variables.
 In jlox, we managed to pack